dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

       ```

 10. After the createTenancyConfig.py script is successfully executed, customer specific files are created under ```/cd3user/tenancies/<prefix>```.
+This will be the working directory for this prefix.

 In this lab, we have learnt how to **setup CD3 toolkit container** and **connect** it to OCI tenancy.